The Office of Student Engagment is a resource for parents and family members.

 - Achieved a 2.5 minimum cumulative GPA or higher (Please note this GPA has been put into effect for the spring 2023 semester on a trial basis only (At the conclusion of the spring 2023 term, the Office of Student Engagement will review the overall GPA’s of individual chapters and its members to determine the academic requirements for the FSL community).

-- Attended a FSL101 Session presented by a staff member from the Office of Fraternity and Sorority Life in conjunction with an officer from the Greek Senate.
+- Attended a FSL101 Session presented by a staff member from the Office of Student Engagement in conjunction with an officer from the Greek Senate.

-- Registered their interest with the Office of Fraternity and Sorority Life via web form.
+- Registered their interest with the Office of Student Engagement via web form.
 The Panhellenic Council has a separate web form for Panhellenic Sorority Primary Recruitment.

 Joining a fraternity or sorority is a big time commitment.
 In addition to weekly chapter meetings, members are expected to attend events, complete community service hours, support other organizations, and meet high academic standards.
 As a new member, students may have additional hours added to learn about the history of their organization and get to know members of the local chapter.